Industry Connections

 The purpose of this Industry Connection activity is to examine the opportunity for IEEE to draw on its strengths and influence to advance the field of cybersecurity for the benefit of humanity.

-Learn more about Meta Issues in Cybersecurity
+Learn More about Meta Issues in Cybersecurity

 Implementation Roadmap for Systemic EV Adoption in India and Asia

 Electric vehicles (EV) are emerging as the option for clean mobility across the world.
 The EV ecosystem brings together three industry verticals who traditionally have not worked together.
-EVs need the automobile industry to modify the vehicles to use batteries and new connected vehicle technologies.

 The goal of the IC activity is to bring all together the stakeholders (policy, business, and tech) across auto, power, and digital technologies and create a viable, systemic, and meaningful roadmap for the Indian market.

-Learn more about Implementation Roadmap for Systemic EV Adoption in India and Asia
+Learn More about Implementation Roadmap for Systemic EV Adoption in India and Asia

 Alliance for Best Practices and Standards in Smart Cities